-The abstract is as follows: The reasons why attachment theory has been so little used to help explain children's behaviour and responses in the mainstream school/setting are considered.
-Its main features are outlined to argue that understanding the nature, and the effect, of deep-rooted models of emotional and behavioural response can help explain how children act and interact.
+Abstract: The reasons why attachment theory has been so little used to help explain children's behaviour and responses in the mainstream school/setting are considered.
+The article argues that understanding the nature, and the effect, of deep-rooted models of emotional and behavioural response can help explain how children act and interact.
 The importance of seeing models of attachment as only one of many factors, including temperament and the social and cultural environment, is emphasised.
 The lack of containment (of anxiety) helps further to explain why many children, especially those with insecure patterns of attachment, behave in a withdrawn or aggressive manner.
 While emphasising the importance of expecting self-regulation of emotional responses and behaviour, it is argued that this needs to be supported, especially for vulnerable children, by relationships and an environment which help contain anxiety.
 This highlights the centrality of reciprocity and of adults being attuned to children's emotional state and being emotionally available.

 Tony Eaude currently has other articles at various stages of planning and writing.
 These include: